Whether your interests take you into the library or the laboratory, across town or across the ocean, the URC can help you pursue them.

 The Undergraduate Research Center seeks to support Oxy’s mission by providing experiences that encourage the development of higher order thinking skills through faculty-mentored independent research.
 URC programs provide support for projects on- and off-campus in all disciplines.
 We encourage development of scholarship, teamwork, and communication skills and encourage the highest level of ethical behavior.
 The URC assesses and disseminates the outcomes of undergraduate research through our website, newsletter and, most importantly, support for student presentations at research conferences.

-Academic year projects as course work, independent research, and outreach programs can receive support for supplies and travel; some programs provide study grants for researchers.
+Academic year projects such as course work, independent research, and outreach programs can receive support for supplies and travel; some programs provide study grants for researchers.
 Our nationally recognized Summer Research Program provides a full-time, on-campus, ten-week mentored research experience in a community of scholars and mentors.

 Faculty-mentored research at Occidental dates back to the 1950’s, but it wasn’t until 1998, when the College was awarded one of ten Awards for the Integration of Research and Education (AIRE) from the National Science Foundation, that the URC was established.
 By merging existing endowments; faculty and department-centered grants and the AIRE grant; committing college operating funds; and obtaining alumni and foundation support, the center was created to serve as a central point for access to and coordination of research activities at the institution.
 The URC supports approximately 350 students annually during both the academic year and through our respected Summer Research Program, now in its 20th year.